MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 noted in {{client-failures}} and {{ech-client-behavior}}).

-SVCB-optional clients SHOULD issue in parallel any other DNS queries that might be needed for connection establishment if the SVCB record is absent.
+SVCB-optional clients SHOULD issue in parallel any other DNS queries that might be needed for connection establishment if the SVCB record is absent, in order to minimize delay in that case and enable the optimizations discussed in {{optimizations}}.

 Once SVCB resolution has concluded, whether successful or not, SVCB-optional clients SHALL append to the priority list an